Why personal lubricant is good for you, but some ingredients aren't

 Propylene glycol

 This ingredient can cause some vaginal irritation if you happen to be sensitive to it.
 Propylene glycol has many functions, including acting as a humectant, preservative, and more.
 There’s also a lot of alarm surrounding propylene glycol as it’s sometimes used as a base for engine coolant.
-The FDA regards it as “generally recognized as safe” in food. as long as you’re not chugging multiple bottles of lube per day, you shouldn’t freak out that using a normal amount of propylene glycol-containing lube during sex will harm your health.\
+The FDA regards it as “generally recognised as safe” in food.
+As long as you’re not chugging multiple bottles of lube per day, you shouldn’t freak out that using a normal amount of propylene glycol-containing lube during sex will harm your health.

 Parabens